Ahsome/NIMA-Notes/Med Notes/Diseases/MSK/Arthritis/Rheumatoid Arthritis.md

 | ^^        | Infliximab              | ^^                                                                                                                                                          |
 | ^^        | Rituximab               | Used if first-line bDMARD is not working                                                                                                                                                            |
 | *tsDMARD* | Tofacitinib             | Alternative to bDMARD                                                                                                                                       |
-**

 **Pain control**:
-1. Bridge until DMARDs take effect
+Pain control should be used until DMARDs take effect:
-2. NSAID: Drug of choice for pain control
+1. NSAID: Drug of choice for pain control
-3. Corticosteroids: Use if NSAID is inadequate
+2. Corticosteroids: Use if NSAID is inadequate
 	1. Can use short-term for symptom flairs

+If the disease is well managed via DMARDs, the cause of the pain is likely non-inflammatory.
+For this, following is recommended:
+1. Rest
+2. Exercise therapy
+3. CBT
+4. Meditation
+5. Nerve stimulation

+If pain is likely inflammatory in cause, the following can be used:

 | Pain treatment | Explanation                                         |
 | -------------- | --------------------------------------------------- |